AND2797/AND2797.github.io/_pages/about.md

 About Me
 ======
 I am a graduate student in the Mechanical Engineering department at Carnegie Mellon University.
 My primary research interests are in Robotics (Perception & Learning) and Computing.
-I am interested in problems pertaining to structure from motion, pose estimation, and recognition.
-I am also interested in applications of Machine Learning and Computer Vision in Mechanical, Materials & Product Engineering.
+I am interested in problems pertaining to structure from motion, pose estimation, and detection.
+I'm also interested in interfaces of Computer Vision with other fields of Engineering.

-Prior to starting at Carnegie Mellon I worked on developing mathematical models for numerical analyses of mechanical behaviour for novel variable stiffness composite materials using finite element modelling.
+Prior to starting at Carnegie Mellon I worked on developing mathematical models for numerical analyses of mechanical behaviour for novel variable stiffness composite materials using finite element modelling, some of our work resulted in a couple of publications.